wilas/vagrant-puppet-hiera/README.md

 # Description

 Playing with puppet hiera and vagrant.
-Look into basic_package module.
+Creating Hierarchies - package managment as an example: look into basic_package module.

 ## VM description